-People often associate September with the start of school, football season, and Fall — it’s also Responsible Dog Ownership Month.
+People often associate September with the start of school, football season, and autumn — but it’s also Responsible Dog Ownership month.
 So while you’re planning your seasonal fun, consider these seven ways to celebrate your dog and practice your own responsible dog ownership.

 2. Health and Wellness

 Another important responsibility is scheduling and attending regular veterinary check-ups for your dog, seeking appropriate dog dental care, and providing proper nutrition.
 A dog’s medical needs vary with age, so it’s important to discuss with your veterinarian what your dog needs at any particular stage of life.
 Most dogs require annual vaccinations, but some veterinarians recommend holding off on certain vaccinations after a dog reaches a particular age.

 Your veterinarian can also advise you on any necessary dental care for your dog, such as regular cleaning.

 Regarding your dog’s nutrition, you may need to consider several factors, including age, weight, activity level, allergies, and more.
 Your vet can help you figure out how much food you should give your dog, as well as any special dietary needs your dog may have.
 Some vets may recommend grain-free diets or special food for dogs with sensitive stomachs.

 Celebrate Responsible Dog Ownership Month by setting up an appointment with your vet for a regular exam, as well as a discussion of your dog’s vaccinations, dental health, and diet.

 There are many fun ways to bond with your dog, from enjoying a morning walk to snuggling on the couch.
 Training your pet is an excellent way not only to make your dog safer, better behaved, and more social, but also to strengthen the bond you share.
 From Canine Good Citizen to puppy socialization and dog sports, there is sure to be a class or event that you and your dog will enjoy.